-encipherment - encrypt/decrypt electronic data of CA Subscriber. the Private Key used for encipherment shall be used for Digital Signatures;

-digital signature - assist any Relying Party in preventing a CA Subscriber from denying that such CA Subscriber has authorized any particular transaction if that CA Subscriber has digitally signed that certificate; and certificate revocation list (CRL) signing - sign and publish CRLs
+- Authentication and non-repudiation provide assurance of the identity of the CA Subscriber; - Certificate signing signs certificates; - Encipherment encrypts/decrypts electronic data of the CA Subscriber.
+The private key used for encipherment shall be used for digital signatures; - Digital signature assists any relying party in preventing the CA Subscriber from denying that such CA Subscriber has authorized any particular transaction if that CA Subscriber has digitally signed that certificate; and - Certificate Revocation List (CRL) signing signs and publishes CRLs.